Sunday, May 31, 2015

 Karambolage (a French-German television series) Youtube, 2020 (in French)

-(Notice the military parade)
+(Notice the military parade in the background.)

-It culminates in the siege of Paris:
+It culminates in besieging Paris:

 (September 19, 1870 - January 28, 1871)